-Top 10 Underrated Towns in Italy for 2020: Get off the well-trodden track with this fourth annual list
+Top 10 Underrated Towns in Italy for 2020: Get off the well-trodden track

 Conde Nast came out with its annual Readers Choice list for the world’s best countries and Italy came out ninth.
 Italy appearing in a top 10 list is like Alabama football, U.S. billionaires and Harvard.
 Conde Nast called Italy the “evergreen country.”
 It’s always there.